EhsanBitaraf/triple-a/README.md

 ```shell
 python .\triplea\cli\ner.py --title "The Iranian Integrated Care Electronic Health Record."
 ```

+#### Country-based Co-authorship
+A country-based co-authorship network refers to a network of collaborative relationships between researchers from different countries who have co-authored academic papers together.
+It represents the connections and collaborations that exist among researchers across national boundaries.

+By studying a country-based co-authorship network, researchers can gain insights into international collaborations, identify emerging research trends, foster interdisciplinary cooperation, and facilitate policy decisions related to research funding, academic mobility, and scientific development at a global scale.

+There are several software tools available that can help you produce country-based co-authorship networks.
+Here are a few popular options:

+[VOSviewer](https://www.vosviewer.com/): VOSviewer is a widely used software tool for constructing and visualizing co-authorship networks.
+It offers various clustering and visualization techniques and allows you to analyze and explore the network based on different attributes, including country affiliation.

+[Sci2 Tool](https://sci2.cns.iu.edu/user/index.php): The Science of Science (Sci2) Tool is a Java-based software package (in [GitHub](https://github.com/CIShell)) that supports the analysis and visualization of scientific networks.
+It offers a variety of functionalities for constructing and analyzing co-authorship networks, including country-based analysis.
+It allows users to perform data preprocessing, network analysis, and visualization within a single integrated environment.

 ### Import Single Reference File
 Import file type is `.bib` , `.enw` , `.ris`